MainulDip/LaravelProjects/LaravelMinDoc2.md

         return view('listings.index', [
             'heading' => 'Latest Listing',
             'listings' => Listing::latest()->filter(
-                request(['tag'])
+                // anything passed here will be available to the second argument of the scopeFilter method inside model request(['tag'])
             )->get(),
         ]);
     }

 // Model -> Listing
-public function scopefilter($query, array $filters){
+// controller chaining method will be the rest of the word after "scope" public function scopefilter($query, array $filters){
         // dd($filters);
         if($filters['tag'] ?? false){